 Irregardless of how well your Child does for the O Levels, their Future (career path) depends on the Subjects they chose at Secondary 2.

 Relevant subjects being subjects directly related to the Poly Course – such as Maths and Physics for Engineering courses.

-The ELR2B2 aggregate types each have different relevant subjects attached for the calculation – ELR2B2-C relevant subjects are the Sciences, whereas ELR2B2-B are Arts/Humanities.
+The ELR2B2 aggregate types each have different relevant subjects attached for the calculation – the R2 (relevant 2 subjects) for ELR2B2-C are the Sciences, whereas ELR2B2-B are Arts/Humanities.

 Personal Story on How Secondary 2 Streaming Almost Ruined One’s Future:

-Student A did not do well in Sec 2, and the School did not allow student A to take 2 Pure Sciences.
+The School did not allow student A to take 2 Pure Sciences.
 A was offered either Pure Biology and Combined Sci(Phy/Chem), or just Combined Science.

 Student A went on to do well in the O Levels, getting 5 A1’s for 7 subjects – only B3 for English and Chinese.

 All engineering courses in NTU require at least a Pass in O Level Pure Physics, or H1 Physics in A Levels.
-(See Full story: How taking Combined Science Almost Ruined My Future)
+(Full story: How taking Combined Science Almost Ruined My Future)

 Student A was me.
 My prospects and choice of courses were severely limited solely because of my subject combination in Secondary 2, irregardless of my results for the O/A Levels.

 – Why Triple Science?

 If your Child is unable to cope with one of the Pure Science, they can choose to drop that subject – meaning they will not sit for that subject at the O Levels.

-– Why Pure Phy & Chem over Pure Bio & Chem?
+– Why Pure Physics over Pure Biology?

 – Why not Combined Science?

 Home Tuition will allow tutors to teach your Child the skills and techniques in answering questions, allowing your Child to score well in Math & Science.
-It is very easy to score once you understand and memorise the key concepts.
-(See: 5 Reasons Why Home Tuition is Important in Singapore)
+(See: market tuition rates, 2019)

-It is incredibly important to build a strong foundation for the core subjects; English, Mathematics, Science, so that they will not have much problems when they start learning the harder content in Upper Secondary or Junior College.
+It is incredibly important to build a strong foundation for the core subjects, so that they will not face problems in Upper Secondary or Junior College.
 It is said the jump from Secondary School to JC: “Combined Science is level 1, Pure Chem is level 2, H2 Chem is level 10“.
-(See: market tuition rates, 2018)